Do I need planning permission for a home office?

-As planning law is its own art form, we’ll help you navigate this complex topic by covering a few different scenarios and answer whether you need planning permission for a home office.
+As understanding if you need planning permission and navigating the system is its own art form, we’ll help you navigate this complex topic by covering a few different scenarios.
+We’ll also answer whether you need planning permission for a home office.

 Do I need planning permission to use an existing room?

 The law is clear, the moment the property becomes mainly or solely used for running a business a change of use has happened and that requires planning permission.

 It might be helpful to look at a few examples.